-Performers may already have found their instrument cable of choice, and they'll want to use that in a recording situation, but having functional instrument cables on hand is necessary, and buying for quality and longevity is recommended.
-Depending on the brand and number of cables, you're looking at spending anywhere from \$30 to \$150 on instrument cables.
+Performers may already have found their instrument cable of choice, and they'll want to use that in a recording situation, but having functional instrument cables on hand is necessary, and buying for quality and longevity are recommended.
+Depending on the brand and number of cables, you're looking at spending anywhere from \$50 to many hundreds of dollars on instrument cables.

-For your studio monitors, investing in decent speaker cables is worthwhile, as is buying the right length.
+For your studio monitors, investing in de-

+cent speaker cables is worthwhile, as is buying the right length.
 Likely, you'll not need anything much longer than 15 feet, so don't go buying 50-foot cables to plug in your near field monitors.
-Depending on length and quality, you can spend anywhere from \$30 to \$100 for a pair.
+Depending on length and quality, you can spend anywhere from \$30 to \$70 for a pair.

-Microphone cables are more difficult to predict, it depends on your space and requirements.
-If you're recording drums and miking a rhythm section at the same time, you could have a need for fifteen mic cables.
-Length comes into play here as well, depending on whether you need to make it into an adjacent room or not.
+Microphone cables are more difficult to predict-depending on your space and requirements.
+If you're recording drums and miking a rhythm section at the same time, you could have a need for 15 mic cables.
+Length comes into play here as well, depending on whether you need to make it to an adjacent room or not.

 As such, mic cables can easily add up to hundreds of dollars.
-Purchasing high-end cables for every mic in your arsenal is probably not practical, so obtaining high-performance cables for acoustic guitar and vocal mics is worthwhile, and you can get away with something less expensive for electric guitar, bass, and drum mics.
+Purchasing high-end cables for every mic in your arsenal is probably not practical, so obtaining high-performance cables for acoustic guitar and vocal mics could be worthwhile, and you can get away with something less expensive for electric guitar, bass, and drum mics.